-Protecting your organisation against data breaches and cybercrime is a now must-do for every organisation, irrespective of staffing, services or revenue.
+Protecting your organisation against security incidents, data breaches and cybercrime is now a must-do for every organisation, irrespective of staffing, services or revenue.

 Cyber security protection should be considered for:

 - End-user devices, such as PCs, laptops, phones and tablets

 - Your email system(s)

 - File sharing services, including file servers and Cloud storage

 - Systems and apps, such as client case management systems